ajcecil/Final_CRP_4560/README.md

 # Install

-> File structure for install (some files are very large adn are stored on CyBox)
+> File structure for install (some files are very large are are stored on CyBox)

     Final_CRP_4560
     ├───data              # Data sets using in project